gargkeshav/trysomething/README.md

 - In case of multiple replicas of Ingress controller, we can deploy a controller which can collect, aggregate, label and expose the required metrics.

 # Packaging
+#### Dockerfile
-- **Dockerfile** included in the project uses node 10 Alpine image as base image to build.
+Included in the project uses node 10 Alpine image as base image to build.
 A built docker Image is already pushed to dockerhub repo kshavgarg/pr-status-app.
 Image name and version can be found in helm values.yaml
+#### HELM
-- **HELM** chart is also availble under Helm directory.
+Helm chart is also available under Helm directory.
 The chart "pr-status-app" can be used to deploy the application in kubernetes cluster.
 Additional/Optional yaml files are also present in Helm directory which can be used to create a service to expose nginx-ingress controller default metrics over an HTTP endpoint using an Ingress resource.

 # How to Run

-#h3 Pre Requisite
+#### Pre Requisite
 - Setup Kubernetes cluster
 - Setup kubectl, helm, tiller
 - Setup nginx-ingress controller or change the ingress annotation in Values.yaml file in Helm chart.
 - If you want to deploy in new/specific namespace or can deploy in default.

 ```kubectl create namespace prstatus```

 ```helm install -n prstatus ./pr-status-app```